Sakib678/OWASP-Top-10-Tryhackme-Writeups/AO3 - Injection/Injection.md

 ### Summary:
-Injection vulnerabilities are extremely dangerous, especially if they are running with adminstrator level access.
+Injection vulnerabilities are extremely dangerous, especially if they are running with administrator level access.
 An attacker can access sensitive data or manipulate the webpage to their liking.
-Applications should never trust the input of a user and they should follow strict santisation protocols to avoid these attacks.
+Applications should never trust the input of a user and they should follow strict sanitisation protocols to avoid these attacks.